camunda-academy/enrico-test/en/lessons/exercise-1/lesson.md

 ### Create a BPMN process for testing

-1. create a process to test your diagram, and configure the business task:
+1. create a process to test your diagram, and configure the business task.

+We'll call it `Exercise1-2-3Process` and we'll reuse it also in the next exercises.

 <img src="Exercise1-2-3Process.png" alt="Process for testing" width="50%" height="auto">